SadiqJohn/Image-Processing--and-Analysis-Project/README.md

 ## How to Run
 1. Ensure MATLAB is installed on your system.
-2. Place `HW1.m` and `Flooded_house.jpeg` in the same directory.
+2. Place `FloodedHouse.m` and `Flooded_house.jpeg` in the same directory.
-3. Open `HW1.m` in MATLAB and uncomment the relevant sections for the desired task.
+3. Open `FloodedHouse.m` in MATLAB and uncomment the relevant sections for the desired task.
 4. Run the script to view the results.

 ---